LincolnSteinLab/gdc-viewer/README.md

 ![GDC SSMs](images/GDC-mutations-base-g.png)

 ### Extra notes
-You can set the max number of SSMs to return with the `size` field (per panel).
+You can set the max number of mutations to return with the `size` field (per panel).
 It defaults to 100.
 The smaller the number, the faster the results will appear.

 ## CNVs
 A simple view of all of the CNVs seen across all cases.